 Once temperatures start to settle back down hiking in the evening can be pleasant again.
 Consider taking a sunset hike like we did on the Watchman Trail to watch the sunset over the desert and the stars come out at night.
 Just be sure to pack a flashlight or headlamp for your way out.

 On top of just the pleasantness, when hiking outside of the middle of the day you’ll notice your photos will be a lot better too.
 Photos of the desert in the middle of the day look void and lack any color with hard shadows.
 So if you care about your photography the best time to shoot is before 9am and after 4pm.

 It may seem like a lot of water, but deserts are notorious for their ability to dehydrate hikers.
 A common mistake many hikers make is to only drink when they are thirsty.
 Water should be consumed throughout the day regardless of your thirst.

 Keep Cool With Cold Water and Electrolytes

 To help combat the heat carry an insulated water bottle in addition to a water bladder with extra water.
 The Stanley Iceflow Hydration Bottle is great as it can keep drinks ice cold forever.
 We put ice in our cup on Friday, and still had cubes floating about on Monday!

 Ice cold water can actually help regulate your body too.
 It’s best to sip cold water throughout the day as it’s not as effective at hydrating you as room temperature water.

 For a cold drink try mixing in electrolytes, and sip throughout the day to stay replenished.
 Mix this in between regular water drinks.
-If you’re losing too many electrolytes in the desert you could be susceptible to hyponatremia or low sodium in the blood.
+If you’re losing too many electrolytes in while desert hiking you could be susceptible to hyponatremia or low sodium in the blood.

 Plan & Carry Extra Water